Microsoft-Web/NodeCamp/Presentation/BuildingTheBackend/BuildingTheBackend/Demo.md

 	_Setting up the new DocumentDB account_

 1. Once the new DocumentDB account options are configured, click **Create**.
 It can take a few minutes for the DocumentDB account to be created.
-To check the status, you can monitor the progress on the Startboard or you can monitor your progress from the Notifications hub.
+To check the status, you can monitor the progress on the Startboard or from the Notifications hub.

-1. After the DocumentDB account is created, it is ready for use with the default settings in the online portal.
-Now navigate to the Keys blade of your DocumentDB account as we will use these values in the web application we create next.
+1. After the DocumentDB account is created, it is ready to use with the default settings in the online portal.
+Now navigate to the Keys blade of your DocumentDB account; we will use these values in the web application we create next.

 	![Copying the DocumentDB account keys](images/copying-the-keys.png?raw=true "Copying the DocumentDB account keys")

 	_Copying the DocumentDB account keys_

 <a name="segment4" />
-### Configurating local enviroments variables ###
+### Configuring local environment variables ###

-1. Right-click on the project and select **Properties**.
+1. Right-click the project and select **Properties**.

 	![Opening the project properties](images/opening-the-project-properties.png?raw=true "Opening the project properties")

 	_Opening the project properties_

-1. In the Environment Variables section, add the following variables in each file, replacing the values with the ones obtained in the previous section.
+1. In the Environment Variables section, add the following variables in each file, replacing the values with those obtained in the previous section.

 	````C#
 	DOCUMENT_DB_HOST=https://{your-document-db}.documents.azure.com:443/